AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 </p>

-**Figure 4z**
+**Figure 4**

 Currently, the subteam is using 3/8 inch diameter clear flex tubing to carry water from the sink to the peristaltic pump, 1/8" Masterflex tubing (06508-16) to fit in the peristaltic pump, and 3/16 inch diameter clear flex tubing for the influent and effluent tubing for the reactor.
 In order to prevent the effluent tubing from reaching its maximum bend radius, the tubing is taped to a nearby light fixture.

-All tubes are connected to each other using push-to-connect conmponents and barbed fittings to ensure water tightness.
+All tubes are connected to each other using push-to-connect components and barbed fittings to ensure water tightness.

 ## Future Work